3vilM33pl3/vscode-rust-test-adapter/README.md

 - 🚀 **Performance**: Efficient test discovery and execution using Cargo's native capabilities
 - 🐞 **Enhanced Logging**: Comprehensive logging for debugging test discovery and navigation

+## New in v0.11.4 Integration tests

+This version adds support for integration tests

-## New in v0.11.5: Go to Test Functionality
+## New in v0.11.3: Navigate to Test Functionality

 This version introduces the highly requested "go to test" functionality: